Seeking essay, poetry, and photograph submissions

 - Winners will be notified no later than Friday, January 25, 2019.

 - Include a cover page that identifies the author’s name, mailing address, phone number, preferred email address, and title of submission(s).

 - Essays and poems should be submitted as PDF files.
 Photographs should be submitted as a high-resolution jpg files.
 A url may also be submitted for photographs.

 - Essays should be between 1,500-7,500 words.
 Poems should be no longer than two pages.
-Photographic submissions may consist of a single photograph or a photographic essay of no more than ten photographs.
+Photographic submissions may consist of a single photograph or a collection of no more than ten photographs.